0-complexity/openvcloud_installer/docs/Migration-script.md

-# migaration using backup script
+# Migaration Script Details

 ## Prerequisites

-Prerquisites to be able to run this migration
- - An installed kubernetes cluster with ovc deployed docs for that are available [here](Installation.md).
+ - An installed Kubernetes cluster with ovc deployed docs for that are available [here](Installation.md).
  - A target to migrate from.
  - ssh/0-access access to one of the controller nodes